If you haven’t already, please read the “TCT Disclaimer,” under the True Crime tab at the top of the page, before reading any true crime posts.

 “We weren’t gonna sign on the line until we had met the standard of proof beyond a reasonable doubt,” Jones said.
 “We felt like we owed it to the families to get it right.”

-Huckabay and Jones, after eight years and no arrests and no new leads, were then taken off of the case and replaced by new investigators.
+Huckabay and Jones, after eight years, no arrests and no new leads, were then taken off of the case and replaced by new investigators.
 In 1999, the new investigators arrested four suspects.
 In custody, Forrest Welborn, Michael Scott, Robert Springsteen and Maurice Pierce.

-Now, all in their 20s, they were same boys picked up by Jones and Huckabay eight days after the murders, and then dismissed.
+Now, all in their 20s, they were same boys picked up by Jones and Huckabay eight days after the murders and then dismissed because ballistics evidence did not match.
 A feeling began to bubble that the two original detectives might have screwed up.
 Michael Scott confessed to the new detectives first.

 Michael Scott: I remember looking at this girl.
 I hear the gun go off… I only pulled the trigger once.
 I hear another gun go off.
 I think I hear a total of five shots.